gebodal/annodoc/index.md

 Need:
 Cases to ignore
-Details
 Don't annotate hyper-specific examples
 	Percentages relating to specific catalogue/sample
 	Details regarding specific catalogue/sample
-Important
-	Please link names and symbols even if they do not occur with a numerical measurement In cases where an parameter/object is mentioned multiple times, please try and make links between linguistically significant pairs
-When not to annotate an abstract
-Can send link from brat to specific annotation

 <div markdown="1">
 ~~~ ann